nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ### Emergency Codes ###

 This section is configurable to be visible during a time of emergency.
-It contains details based on a configurable list of coded items that may or may not be visible elsewhere in the patient's record.
+It contains entries based on a configurable list of coded items that are visible elsewhere in the patient's record.

 {% include callout.html content="Please see HTML guidance in the [Emergency Codes](accessrecord_view_emergency.html) section. " type="primary" %}